-Polar bears live across the arctic in some of the coldest places on the planet.
-They walk across the arctic sea ice looking for their main prey - seals - and they have some traits that help them do this and survive in this cold environment.
+Polar bears live across the Arctic in some of the coldest places on the planet.
+They walk across Arctic sea ice looking for their main prey-seals-and they have some traits that help them do this and survive in this cold environment.
 Polar bears have very thick fur that helps keep them warm.
-In fact, they have two layers of fur: 1.)
-A thick, fuzzy, downy layer right next to their skin, which would be like us wearing a wooly sweater; 2.)
-A layer of guard hairs, or longer hairs, which acts like their raincoat.
-Their 2 layers of fur help keep them warm even when it's -
+In fact, they have two layers of fur: a thick, fuzzy, downy layer right next to their skin, which would be like if you wore a woolly sweater, and a layer of guard hairs, or longer hairs, which acts like their raincoat.
+These layers help keep them warm even when it's minus 40 degrees Fahrenheit!

-40 degrees!